guilhemmarchand/trackme/docs/userguide.rst

    :alt: img/first_steps/img044
    :align: center

-As we did ealier in the example 1, we will simply disable the original data source which is not required anymore.
+As we did earlier in the example 1, we will simply disable the original data source which is not required anymore.

 **Finally, because we created dedicated trackers, let's have a look at the reports:**